isaacwoodruff/simplysportscience/README.md

 - Displays a form to create a new job
 - Uses Algolia Places API to autocomplete on the location input for suggestions of cities worldwide
 - At the bottom of the page there is a button to post the new job.
 If the employer has credits then the job will be posted.
 If they don't have credits then they receive a warning telling them to buy more
-- Next to the post job button the amount of credits they have is displayed
+- The amount of credits they have is displayed next to the post job button
 - There is a Buy More button next to the credit amount.
 This navigates to a page that redirects the user to Stripe Checkout's payment gateway.
 - Upon successful completion the user is redirected to the payment success page which tells the user it was successful